Boyd and Parker ambush: Aftermath

 The bodies of Boyd and Parker were discovered by Sullivan's forces on September 14, and the men were buried with full military honors.
 Chenussio was razed to the ground, and the extensive fields of corn and vegetables surrounding it were destroyed.
 Sullivan then turned his army around and headed back towards Seneca Lake.
 The bodies of Thaosagwat and the 14 soldiers who died at the ambush site were discovered two days later.

-Besides Boyd, Parker, and Thaosagwat, the names of 12 of the killed are known and are inscribed on a memorial located in Rochester, New York.
+Besides Boyd, Parker, and Thaosagwat, the names of 12 of the killed are known and are inscribed on a memorial located at the ambush site in Groveland, New York.
 One name on the memorial, Corporal Calhoun, refers to a soldier who died of his wounds in a separate encounter the same day as the Boyd and Parker ambush.

 Memorials

 The remains of Boyd and Parker were left buried at the site of their deaths until 1841, when they were re-interred at Rochester's Mount Hope Cemetery in a ceremony attended by New York Governor William H. Seward.

-Today, the Boyd & Parker Park and Groveland Ambuscade marks the site of the ambush inside a small park, which was listed on the National Register of Historic Places in 2009.
+Today, the Boyd & Parker Park and Groveland Ambuscade sites in Cuylerville and Groveland, respectively, mark the sites of Little Beard's Town and the ambush.
+Both sites were listed on the National Register of Historic Places in 2009.
 In September 2004, the ambush's 225th anniversary was commemorated at the site with a reenactment.